 The next section provides more in-depth discussions and guidance on choosing the hardware components that make up your complete computer system.

 Theoretically, the faster the processor—as measured by its clock speed—the more quickly the computer will function.
-However, certain processor chip designs can squeeze more power out of a lower-speed chip than they can out of a chip with a higher clock speed.
+However, certain processor chip designs can squeeze more power out of a lower-speed chip than one with a higher clock speed.
 In addition, the hardware setup of your PC can also impact its performance beyond the processor.
-For example, the amount of memory or RAM in a PC can have a more tangible impact on a computer’s performance than the processor.
+For example, the amount of memory, or RAM, in a PC can have a more tangible impact on a computer’s performance than the processor.

 Historically, processor manufacturers were able to increase the speed and power of a processor by increasing the number of transistors on the chip die.
-Eventually, however, chip makers ran into the physical limitations of adding more transistors to a single chip.
-As a result, the norm has become “multi-core” processors.
-Today, dual-core processors consist of two independent microprocessors (; quad-core processors consist of four cores, and so forth.
+Eventually, however, chip makers ran into physical limitations of adding more transistors to a single chip.
+As a result, the norm today is “multi-core” processors.
+Today, dual-core processors consist of two independent microprocessors (, quad-core processors consist of four cores, etc.

-You cannot assume, however, that there is a linear relationship between the number of cores a processor has and the computer’s overall processing speed.
+Realize, however, that there is not a linear relationship between the number of cores a processor has and the computer’s overall processing speed.
 A dual-core chip is not twice as powerful as a single-core processor.
 However, multi-core processors allow for more efficient processing, depending on the tasks you are performing with your computer.

 Most consumer desktop systems on the market today have dual-core systems, with quad-core becoming more common.
-The typical PC buyer will currently be choosing among Intel’s Pentium and Core i3 (dual-core), Core i5 (dual- and quad-core) and Core i7 (quad-core or six-core), and AMD’s Athlon II X2 (dual-core) and Athlon II X4 and Phenom II (quad-core).
+The typical PC buyer will currently be choosing among Intel’s Pentium and Core i3 (dual-cores), Core i5 (dual- and quad-cores) and Core i7 (quad-core or six-core), and AMD’s A-Series (dual and quad core), Athlon II X2 (dual-core) and Athlon II X4 and Phenom II (quad-cores).

-On the laptop side, you will generally find Intel’s Pentium and Core i3 (dual-core) and Core i5 (dual- and quad-core) and AMD’s Athlon II X2, Phenom II and Turion II (dual-core) processors in mainstream systems on the market today.
+On the laptop side, you will generally find Intel’s Core i3 (dual-cores), Core i5 (dual- and quad-cores) and Core i7 (quad-core and six-core), and AMD’s A-Series (dual-core and quad-core) and E-Series (dual-core) processors in mainstream systems on the market today.

 Computers have two types of memory—temporary and permanent.
 Any data saved in temporary memory is lost when you shut the computer down.
 The most common type of temporary memory in a computer is RAM, or random access memory.
 RAM is the primary storage for a computer processor—it is the working area used for loading, displaying and manipulating applications and data.
 Therefore, the amount of RAM your system has impacts several aspects of the computing experience—most importantly, the types and number of software programs you can run simultaneously at an acceptable rate.

 Even with a top-of-the-line processor, a lack of physical memory can have a significant negative impact on the performance of the PC.
-Furthermore, applications that are always running in the background, such as anti-virus software, can quickly use up a system’s memory (as well as processor) resources.
+Furthermore, applications such as anti-virus software that are always running in the background can quickly use up a system’s memory (as well as processor) resources.
 Therefore, if you are on a tight budget, you are better off going with a somewhat less-powerful processor in favor of additional memory.

 It is relatively easy to add more physical memory to your system, if needed.
 However, it is probably worth it to pay for as much memory as you can afford up front to avoid having to add more in the future.